MicrosoftDocs/power-automate-docs/articles/dataverse/create-update-delete-trigger.md

 - Table name
 - Scope

-Power Automate uses either the current designer or the copilot-powered editing designer (preview).
-To identify which designer you’re using, go to the Note section in [Understand the copilot-powered editing designer (preview)](/power-automate/flows-designer?branch=pr-en-us-2200).
+Power Automate uses either the current designer or the Edit with Copilot (preview) designer.
+To identify which designer you’re using, go to the **Note** section in [Understand the Edit with Copilot designer (preview)](/power-automate/flows-designer?branch=pr-en-us-2200).

 # [Current designer](#tab/current-designer)